jazhang1999/SysPerfAnalysis/README.md

 Process:
 * The user will run the program getData.py
 * There should also be a preexisting directory called dataFiles, where all the output dumps to
-* One .json file and one .txt file (see above for more details) will be set into the dataFiles directory each interval in a given amount of time
+* A .json file and .txt file (see above for more details) will be set into the dataFiles directory each interval in a given amount of time
 * Once the program ends, dataFiles should contain all the data that is needed to process for that sampling period